Research Areas CE

 The modelling, simulation and optimisation of increasingly sophisticated engineering problems necessitates the construction of a set of several models, each with their own accuracy (fidelity) and computational complexity, serving at different design stages.
-The combination and interaction of different models is organised within a hierarchical modeling and simulation context.
+The combination and interaction of different models is organised within a hierarchical modelling and simulation context.

-Uncertainty quantification and optimization
+Uncertainty quantification and optimisation

 Geometry, material, operational environmental parameters come with an uncertainty, typically within a predictable range.
 The effect thereof on the performance, efficiency and reliability of the device needs to be quantified during design.
-Moreover, designs are optimized on the basis of their numerical models.
+Moreover, designs are optimised on the basis of their numerical models.
 The combination of both leads to robust designs.